mvchalupnik/genetic-opt/README.md

 ### Code description
 This code gives a simple implementation of a genetic optimization.
-Solely for ease of visualization and ease of comparison to another optimization technique (grid search), the example implemented is only a 2-D function; however, the genetic optimization will work best for functions with many more than two input variables.
+Solely for ease of visualization and ease of comparison to another optimization technique (grid search), the example function implemented here is only a 2-D function; however, this function can be changed in the code.

 The contour plot below shows the function we want to optimize.